 Readability: When walking someone through a product or business idea, my inclination is always to start with the market opportunity, which means customers, their problems, and how we can solve them.
 I found neither of the above two canvases easily lend themselves to that flow.
 I’d have to start at the right-most column and then jump back left.
-This is non-intuitive to most English speaking readers, and I’d find I’d quickly lose my audience as I criss-crossed columns.
+This is non-intuitive to most English-speaking readers, and I found I’d quickly lose my audience as I criss-crossed columns.

 Two other challenges I ran into as a product manager:

 Stakeholders: Product Managers have to deal with internal stakeholders.
 The larger the org, the more.
 Often times a new product idea needs an executive sponsor.
 In my experience, I’ve found that the more I’m mindful of who are my key stakeholders, the greater the chance of internal support for my product.

 Non-Revenue “Products”: Some products managers are responsible for initiatives that aren’t directly revenue generating, but do provide tangible business value, like improving CSAT, driving referrals, etc. I’ve lead several like that.

 So I decided to create my own iteration that I felt was more suitable to me as a product manager, that I call the Product Canvas:

 This version puts the customer and market on the left-hand side, which not only addresses the readability issue but also supports more intuitively how I think through a product opportunity.
 I can start with the customer and their problems on the left, and work my way toward the right to ultimately figure out how I’m going to deliver on the solution.